Horse riding at the County Beach (Follet’s Beach)

 Quintana, Texas

 Quintana is a popular destination for beachgoers, especially if you want the beach to yourself.
 Brody and I stumbled on a pretty empty area, except for one family.
 We pulled up close to the water, Brody got out his boogie board and headed for the water, and I opened up the back of the car to sit and watch him.
 Soon after we got all settled, it started to rain.
-The family next to us started packing up, so I decided to do the same.
-But, we liked not having a bunch of people around us.
-All I remember was Quintana Beach was close to 8th street.
+The family beside us started packing up, so I did the same.
+But we liked not having a bunch of people around us.
+All I remember was Quintana Beach was close to 8th Street.

 We climbed the stairs to the top, looking for wild birds.
 The view was beautiful at the top, and the breeze was even better.
 We got in some good exercise climbing to the top.